How we reported “You’re Here Because of Your Tattoos”

 This month, Noah Lanard and Isabela Dias won the Sidney Award for “You’re Here Because of Your Tattoos,” a Mother Jones feature revealing that young Latino men are being deported without due process because of innocuous tattoos.
 The Trump administration falsely claims the tattoos indicate affiliation with Tren de Aragua, a notorious Venezuelan gang.

-This is an interview conducted by the Sidney Hillman Foundation describing how Noah and Isabela reported the story.
+This is an interview conducted by the Sidney Hillman Foundation describing how Lanard and Dias reported the story.

-How did you find out that men were being deported to Venezuela because of their tattoos?
+How did you find out that men were being deported because of their tattoos?

-Isabela: The tattoos of the men whose families and friends we spoke with can be described as anodyne.
+Dias: The tattoos of the men whose families and friends we spoke with can be described as anodyne.
 One young man, Neri Alvarado Borges, for example, has a colorful tattoo of an autism awareness ribbon.
 His 15-year-old brother has autism.
-And, back in Venezuela, Neri taught swimming classes to children with developmental disabilities.
-Through our reporting, we learned that, according to Neri’s boss, an ICE agent specifically told Neri that he was being targeted because of his tattoos.
+And back in Venezuela, Neri taught swimming classes to children with developmental disabilities.
+Through our reporting, we learned that, according to Neri’s boss, an [Immigration and Customs Enforcement] agent specifically told Neri that he was being targeted because of his tattoos.

-We also wrote about another case of a father who was living in North Carolina and was detained by ICE during a routine appointment in January just days before his now two-month-old daughter was born.
+We also wrote about another case of a father who was living in North Carolina and was detained by ICE during a routine appointment in January, just days before his now-2-month-old daughter was born.
 His wife said the officers kept him to investigate his tattoos: a rose and a crown with his name on it that he got when he was 15 years old.
-As an immigration lawyer told us in our partnership radio episode with Reveal, these are commonplace tattoos you would see “at any coffeeshop” in America, and by no means indicative of membership in TdA.
+As an immigration lawyer told us in our partnership radio episode with Reveal, these are commonplace tattoos you would see at “a coffee shop in America” and by no means indicative of membership in TdA.

 Describe the facility that these men have been deported to.
 What kind of conditions are they being housed in and how long can they expect to stay there?

-Noah: CECOT, or the Terrorism Confinement Center, is rightfully infamous.
+Noah Lanard: CECOT is rightfully infamous.
 Men are stacked in bunks four high without mattresses, sheets, or pillows.
 According to CNN, they are generally kept in overcrowded cell blocks for all but 30 minutes a day.
 Letters and phone calls to family members—much less in-person visits—are prohibited.
 Human Rights Watch explained in a recent court declaration that the Salvadoran government has boasted that people at the prison “will never leave.”
 The group added that it is not aware of any cases of people being released from the facility, which opened in 2023.
-The Salvadoran government often celebrates the cruelty at CECOT in highly-produced propaganda videos like the one released last month when Venezuelans arrived from the United States.
+The Salvadoran government often celebrates the cruelty at CECOT in highly produced propaganda videos like the one released last month when Venezuelans arrived from the United States.

-As to how long people sent from the United States can expect to remain there, the unfortunate answer is: We don’t know.
+As to how long people sent from the United States can expect to remain there, the unfortunate answer is we don’t know.
 Lee Gelernt, the ACLU’s lead attorney in the Alien Enemies Act cases, has said it is possible that these men might never be released.
-Homeland Security Secretary Kristi Noem said last week that the people sent there “should stay there for the rest of their lives.”
-On the other hand, Salvadoran President Bukele and the Trump administration could theoretically change their mind any day and allow the Venezuelans at CECOT to return to their home country.
-This uncertainty is part of the torture for families with loved ones there—as it surely is for the men themselves.
+Homeland Security Secretary Kristi Noem said the people sent there “should stay there for the rest of their lives.”
+On the other hand, Salvadoran President [Nayib] Bukele and the Trump administration could theoretically change their mind any day and allow the Venezuelans at CECOT to return to their home country.
+This uncertainty is part of the torture for families with loved ones there, as it surely is for the men themselves.

 Is there any evidence that Tren de Aragua has initiation tattoos in the first place?